-What to do next: Estimate your max purchase price with your numbers.
+What to do next: Estimate your max purchase price with your real numbers.
 Run the affordability calculator →

-How affordability is calculated in Canada
+How affordability is calculated in Canada (2026)

 - Total Debt Service (TDS) ≤ 44%: GDS expenses plus all other monthly debt payments (cars, credit cards, student loans, lines of credit), divided by gross monthly income.

-Both ratios are measured at the stress-tested qualifying rate — not your actual contract rate.
+Both ratios are measured at the stress-tested qualifying rate — not your contract rate.
 The qualifying rate is the higher of:

 - Your contract rate plus 2 percentage points, or

-- 5.25% (the OSFI floor)
+- 5.25% (the OSFI floor).

-Income and debts
+Income and debts that count

 Lenders use qualifying income, which may be lower than your gross income:

-- Salary: usually counted at 100%
+- Salary: usually counted at 100%.

-- Bonus and commission: typically averaged over the past 2 years
+- Bonus and commission: typically averaged over the past 2 years.

-- Self-employment: net business income from the past 2 years (T1 line 26000)
+- Self-employment: net business income from the past 2 years (T1 line 26000), sometimes with add-backs for non-cash deductions like CCA.

 Debts that count in TDS:

-- Car loans / lease payments
+- Car loans / lease payments.

-- Student loans
+- Student loans (federal and private).

-- Court-ordered alimony or child support
+- Court-ordered alimony or child support.

-Down payment minimums
+Down payment minimums (2026)

-| Purchase price | Minimum down payment | Insurance |
+| Purchase price | Minimum down payment | CMHC insurance |

 |---|---|---|

-| Up to $500,000 | 5% of purchase price | CMHC insurable |
+| Up to $500,000 | 5% of purchase price | Insurable |

-| $500,001 to $1,500,000 | 5% on first $500K + 10% on remainder | CMHC insurable |
+| $500,001 to $1,500,000 | 5% on first $500K + 10% on the remainder | Insurable |

 | Over $1,500,000 | 20% of purchase price | Not CMHC insurable — conventional only |

 The $1.5M insurable cap took effect December 15, 2024 (was $1M before).
-Detailed mechanics in 5% vs 10% vs 20% down payment in Canada.
+Detailed mechanics in 5% vs 10% vs 20% down payment in Canada and 2026 CMHC premium tiers in CMHC premium 2026.

-The stress test
+The stress test in 2026

-- All new purchases (insured and uninsured)
+- All new purchases (insured and uninsured).

-- Refinances with any lender
+- Refinances with any lender.

-- Switches to a new lender
+- Switches to a new lender (mortgage transfers).

 How rate affects what you can afford

 A 1-percentage-point change in the qualifying rate moves the maximum mortgage by roughly 8-10%.
-So when rates jumped from ~3% to ~6% in 2022-2023, qualifying maximums fell by 25-30% for the same income.
+So when contract rates jumped from ~3% to ~6% in 2022-2023, qualifying maximums for the same income fell by 25-30%.

 Closing costs and other expenses